Coalition for Digital Ads - Charter of Principles - December 2021

-- The Coalition for Digital Ads was initiated by Free Trade Europa, European Business Connect, EWS, ZPP (Union of Entrepreneurs and Employers), Core Values and the Taxpayers Association of Europe.
+- The Coalition for Digital Ads was initiated by Free Trade Europa, European Business Connect, EWS (European Economic Senate), ZPP (Union of Entrepreneurs and Employers), Core Values and the Taxpayers Association of Europe.

 - The Coalition for Digital Ads has partnered with Danish Entrepreneurs, Developers Alliance, Infobalt Lithuania, Startup Foundation, European Enterprise Alliance and the Slovak Alliance for Innovation Economy (SAPIE).

 - The Coalition for Digital Ads activities are agreed between initiators and partners.
 The financial supporters of SME Connect have no influence on the activities of the Coalition for Digital Ads.